 Accepting Incoming Changes

 A change set is classified as incoming when it is present in a workspace flow target but not in the workspace itself.
+For example, you and a colleague are working on different work items for the same component.
+Your colleague’s fix was simple and it is complete.
+The change set is classified as incoming because it is not yet in your workspace.

 In the Pending Changes view, incoming change sets are visible in the Incoming folder for the component.
 You can accept an incoming change set to add it to your repository workspace and load it into your sandbox.